MartianInGreen/BeeBrain/README.md

 - **GPT-3.5-Turbo-1106**: A robust model offering a balance of performance and efficiency.

 ### Without Function Calling
-- **Nous-hermes-llama2-70b, Phind-codellama-34b, Zephyr-7b-beta, Toppy-m-7b**: These models offer diverse functionalities but lack tool integration.
+- **Claude 2.1, Claude 2, Claude Instant v1, PPLX 70B Online, Nous-hermes-llama2-70b, Phind-codellama-34b, Zephyr-7b-beta, Toppy-m-7b**: These models offer diverse functionalities but lack tool integration.

 ## Vision Integration
-The integration of Vision with GPT-4-Turbo is under development, aiming to enhance the chatbot's capabilities significantly.
+Using the Vision tool all tool calling LLM's are able to see.

 # Available Tools
 BeeBrain comes with an assortment of tools, each designed to enhance the user experience in unique ways.